API Reference

 staticmethod

-increments(process, forward=False, name=None)
+increments(process, forward=True, name=None)

 Compute the increments of a stochastic process along its time index.